Dirty Rotten Scoundrels (film): Theatrical

 Prior to the film's December 14, 1988 theatrical release in the United States, it premiered at the Los Angeles County Museum of Art on December 5.
 The studio held test screenings of the film in early October, one for a blue-collar audience and one for "more upscale", with both receiving high marks.

 Home media

 In a DVD extra providing a behind-the-scenes look at the making of the film, Frank Oz discusses a teaser trailer he directed for the studio, which he wanted to use for promotion before there was enough actual footage to assemble a trailer.
 An entire day was spent filming a scene (which in the end never made the final cut of the movie) in which Freddy and Lawrence stroll along the promenade, politely moving out of the way of other people, until Freddy casually pushes an elderly woman into the water and Lawrence nonchalantly shoves a little boy's face into his cotton candy.

 Reception

 Box office

-The film grossed $3.8 million from 1,466 theaters in its opening weekend, finishing fifth at the box office.
+Dirty Rotten Scoundrels grossed $3.8 million from 1,466 theaters on its opening weekend in the United States, finishing fifth at the box office.
 In total it grossed $42 million in the US.